 Most of the interior of the moon is made up of the lithosphere, which is about 620 miles (1,000 km) thick.
 As this region melted early in the lunar life, it supplied the magma necessary to create lava plains on the surface.
 However, over time, the magma cooled and solidified, thus ending volcanism on the moon.

-The moon is the second-densest body in the solar system, beaten by Jupiter's moon, Io.
+Earth's moon is the second-densest moon in the solar system, beaten by Jupiter's moon, Io.
 The separation of its interior into layers was likely caused by the crystallization of a magma ocean shortly after its formation.

 - Atmosphere of the Moon

 - How Big is the Moon?

 - What is the Temperature on the Moon?